Queer coding: Impact

 Queer coding may have a negative impact on perceptions of queerness in media; villains are often queer-coded, leading to the pejorative perception of queer traits.
 Critics have noted the Walt Disney Company's attribution of queer characteristics and behaviors to villainous or antagonistic characters.

-Gaston and LeFou in the 1991 film Beauty and the Beast and Jafar from the 1992 film Aladdin were created by an openly gay animator named Andreas Deja, and sang music by Howard Ashman, who was also openly gay.
-The fact that Deja had also worked on Scar in The Lion King and the titular character in Hercules, for example, has been discussed as an influence on the development of some Disney characters.
+Gaston and LeFou in the 1991 film Beauty and the Beast and Jafar from the 1992 film Aladdin were created by openly gay animator Andreas Deja, and sang music written by openly gay lyricist Howard Ashman.
+The fact that Deja had also worked on Scar in The Lion King and the titular protagonist of Hercules, for example, has been discussed as an influence on the development of some Disney characters.

 Queer coding has led to some networks not wanting to show overt representation.
 Animator Rebecca Sugar argued that it is "really heavy" for a kid to only exist "as a villain or a joke" in an animated series.
+Critics regarded such queer-coded villains as contributing to "homophobic discourse" and equating queerness with evil itself.
+Other critics have said that this attribution can lead to a negative association between queerness and immoral, licentious behavior.
 In 2011, Deja told news.com.au that Disney would have a "family that has two dads or two mums" if they find the "right kind of story with that kind of concept."
-However, critics regarded such queer-coded villains as contributing to "homophobic discourse" and equating queerness with evil itself.
-Other critics have claimed that this attribution can lead to a negative association between queerness and immoral, licentious behavior.

 In February 2021, producer Ralph Farquhar said that in The Proud Family, which aired on the Disney Channel from 2001 to 2005, they had to use "code to talk about if Michael was gay, to talk about sexuality" and to be "sort of underhanded about it."
 He said this changed with The Proud Family: Louder and Prouder with the biggest changes to the show are "gender identity, obviously racial identity and quote-unquote wokeness," and said that sexuality can be "sort of in your face with it a lot more," manifesting itself in the storytelling.